 In fact, botulism is extremely rare in developed countries.
 According to Wikipedia, there were fewer than 200 cases of it in the U.S. in 2015.

 If you're concerned about food safety in general (and if you cook, you should be), there's a lot more to know about botulism and how to avoid it.
 This Wikipedia article is a good overview for anyone interested in food safety.
 There is also a lot of great information about food-borne pathogens in Volume One of Modernist Cuisine (linked above).

 Botulism is certainly possible under anerobic, low-temperature conditions.
 However, if you follow the precautions for avoiding danger zone issues, then you are most likely safe from botulism, as well.

 Here's an excerpt from a cooking forum discussion about it:

-The opponents state that the temperatures in general are far too low and if we were cooking for a few seconds, it would be.
+Sous vide opponents state that the temperatures in general are far too low to be safe.
+And if we were cooking for just a few seconds, it would be.
 Luckily, pasteurization is a function of temperature and time.
 This is part of the sous vide magic.
 Bacterial death is a result of heat and time - if you have a high heat you may only need it for seconds.
-If you have lower, but sufficient heat, then as long as you cook it long enough (see recommended reading below) - then you can still pasteurize the food.
-Sous vide often cooks foods for hours and hours - either for taste and/or pasteurization sake. (excerpted from: https://cooking.stackexchange.com/questions/18632/are-the-claims-legitimate-linking-botulism-to-vacuum-prepared-foods)
+If you have lower, but sufficient heat, then as long as you cook it long enough (see recommended reading below) - then the food still gets pasteurized.
+Sous vide often cooks foods for hours and hours - either for taste and/or for pasteurization. (excerpted from: https://cooking.stackexchange.com/questions/18632/are-the-claims-legitimate-linking-botulism-to-vacuum-prepared-foods)